Chapter Three... Where's My Hat?

 I was on my way, and I knew my 8th grade students in Idaho City were wrong to laugh when I told them I would not be coming back the following year, that I was going into Television.

-When the time came three months later to depart my self-inflicted volunteer tenure, I said my Goodbyes to everyone and began heading out the door, heart in hand.
+When the time came three months later to depart my self-inflicted volunteer tenure, I said my goodbyes to everyone and began heading out the door, heart in hand.
 I was literally walking down the sidewalk when Operations Director Bob Pyle called me back and informed me that they had just found some extra money.
 No guarantees, but they thought they could pay me for the next month or two.
 I was delighted they were willing to take a chance on me.
 But by then everyone knew I was a cheap date.

-I remember having to fill out lots of generic State forms.
+I remember having to fill out lots of generic state employment forms.
 One form asked: “Where do you get your ideas?”
 It was an innocuous question when I look back at it, but I had reached my limit with forms.
 Why couldn’t it just be a handshake, like it was in Idaho City?
 Convinced that no one would even read my answers, I decided to test my theory.

 “I get my ideas from Voices.
 I hear Voices.”
 And sure enough, no one said a word about my answer.
 No one had even read it.
-Of course, I suppose it’s possible that someone did read my answer and figured, “Poor boy, he probably does hear voices.
-He seems the type.”

 ---------------------------------------